 Annually, Capital City Savings prints a detailed and comprehensive "Understanding all the Basics" RRSP booklet.
 This book explains in detail what an RRSP is, its purpose, how you start investing and much more.
-For a copy of your own, please visit one of our branches.
+For a copy of your own, please visit one of

 The following topics/questions are included in the booklet among many others, but we have included a selection of FAQs here for your convenience: